 Frequently Asked Questions

-- How good is the diving, snorkeling and fishing in Belize?
+1. How good is the diving and snorkeling in Belize?

-How good is the diving, snorkeling and fishing in Belize?
+How good is the diving, fishing and snorkeling in Belize?

 In short, world class!
 The Belize Barrier Reef stretches 185 miles along the Belize mainland -- basically one very long quality dive site.
 The atolls also have many excellent dive sites including the Blue Hole in the Lighthouse Reef Atoll made famous by Jacques Cousteau in the 1970's when he explored it with his research ship, Calypso.

 Inside the barrier reef are excellent snorkeling spots such as the Hol Chan Marine Reserve and Shark Ray Alley.
 Some of the best fishing in the Caribbean can be found in the blue waters offshore from Belize.
-Around Ambergris Caye, you can fish for bonefish, tarpon, yellow snapper, crevelle jacks and much more.
+Around Ambergris Caye, you can fish for bonefish, tarpon, snapper, jacks, grouper and much more.

 Back to Top